SFPC/sfpc.github.io/teachingasart.md

 Q: Will I learn to code?

 A: Not in the class.
-You will learn about the history of art and technology, theory of computation in relation to teaching and educational organizations.
+You will learn about the history of art and technology, the theory of computation in relation to teaching, and educational organizations.
 If you want to learn to code, please check out other classes offered at SFPC.

 Q: Will I get a certificate of completion?